dkxce/HG-UV98/Software/javaprssrvr/Readme.md

             I recommend f/IGATE-SSID/50 where IGATE-SSID is the your callsign and IGate SSID to provide all stations within 50 km of your location.
 Do <strong>NOT</strong> use the server SSID as the server never transmits a position; only the IGate transmits a position.<br />
             More filter commands can be found at <a href="http://www.aprs-is.net/javAPRSFilter.aspx">APRS Filter Commands</a>
         </li>
-        <li style="margin-top:10px">*<strong>Bluetooth TNC:</strong> This is the Bluetooth KISS TNC you will be using.
+        <li style="margin-top:10px">*<strong>Bluetooth TNC:</strong> This is the Bluetooth KISS TNC you will be using (connected HG-UV98).
 The TNC must already be paired and placed into KISS mode before starting javAPRSSrvr IGate.</li>
     </ul>
     <p>
         * indicates Required.
     </p>
-    <p>Available WebSocket servers at ws://srvr.aprs-is.net:8080 and wss://ametx.com:8888  Others are available, check with the individual server sysop.</p>
     <h2>Button Operation</h2>
     <p>
         There are 2 buttons that are very important to the operation of javAPRSSrvr IGate.</p>